Logo: small map of Scotland

 This helps explain the surprisingly heavily engineered footbridge that carries the Southern Upland Way over the Whiteadder Water and the six foot high depth marker on the nearby ford through the river.
 Both are testament to the sudden flooding that has characterised this stretch of river over the centuries.

 The village has two main claims to fame.
 The first is its appearance at the top of any alphabetical list of Scottish settlements.
 The second, rather oddly given its name, is that it has never been home to an abbey.
-That is slightly misleading because in about 1200 a small Cistercian priory of 12 nuns was founded here by Ada, Countess of Dunbar.
+That is slightly misleading because in about 1200 a small Cistercian priory of twelve nuns was founded here by Ada, Countess of Dunbar.

 The site was chosen because it was believed to have been that previously used for a tiny chapel established by St Bathan, a follower of St Columba, in the late 500s.
 The priory comprised a small church and an accompanying collection of domestic buildings.
 It was largely destroyed by English troops in 1543 and was probably no longer a going concern when the Reformation came along in 1560.